-A number of copies of a document may be candidates for inclusion in a final hearing bundle.
-A witness statement may be accompanied by a copy of each document referred to in it labelled with an exhibit mark such as JJS27.
-If more than one witness refers to a document then there may be two or more exhibited copies, and at the disclosure of documents stage both parties may have disclosed copies - e.g. if a letter was sent in the past by one party to the other the Respondent may produce a copy and the Applicant may also produce a cop.
-To avoid duplication generally only one copy of a document will be included in the final hearing bundle.
-How do you decide which copy to include?
+A statement may be accompanied by a copy of each document referred to in it labelled with an exhibit mark such as JJS27.
+If more than one witness refers to a document then there may be two or more exhibited copies of the same document with different exhibit marks.
+Similarly a copy of a key document may be exhibited by both parties' statements of case.
+Or additional copies of the same document may be provided at the disclosure of documents stage by at least one of the parties.
+Possibly both parties will have disclosed copies of the document - e.g. if a letter was sent in the past by one party to the other the Respondent may produce a copy and the Applicant may also produce a copy.

 For photos and diagrams it is particularly important that the best quality copy is included, but for most documents which consist only of typed text there is no need to spend too long deciding which copy is of slightly better quality as long as the copy which it is decided to use is clear.

-You don't necessarily have to include a copy with an exhibit label on it - In the Final Hearing Bundle the exhibit marks (or other prefixed reference numbers) by which a document is referred to in statements will be in the index entry and bookmark for the single copy of the document which is selected for inclusion so it is not always necessary to include the actual labelled copy.
+You don't necessarily have to include a copy with an exhibit label on it - In the Final Hearing Bundle the exhibit marks by which a document is referred to in statements will all, as aliases, be associated with the single copy of the document which is selected for inclusion so it is not necessary to include the actual labelled copy.

-Copy of Document How referred to in statement How labelled in bookmark/index entry
+Copy of Document How referred to in statement Aliases

 Photo taken at 13.52.18 on 24 Aug 2024 (unlabelled) ASC12 Not included in bundle